-The grounds come with a pavilion for small events, a heated pool, a water slide, campfire pits with Friday S’more time, and special wagon rides on weekends.
+Additionally, Hayward KOA Holiday has a pavilion for small events, a heated pool, a water slide, campfire pits with Friday S’more time, and special wagon rides on weekends.

 It also has impressive attractions for adults, with mini-golf, an inflatable movie screen, and plenty of kayaking and canoeing opportunities.

-Spider Lake Lodge Bed and Breakfast
+Relax and Stay at Spider Lake Lodge Bed and Breakfast

-It is located right in the middle of the woods with a glorious rustic vibe.
+The Spider Lake Lodge B&B provides is located right in the woods with a glorious rustic vibe.

 Accommodation is available in comfortable log cabins and with access to a swimming beach.

-Golf Capital of Wisconsin
+Have a Friendly Tee Off at the Golf Capital of Wisconsin

-Popular golf clubs include the Big Fish Golf Club and the Hayward Golf Club.
+Famous golf clubs include the Big Fish Golf Club and the Hayward Golf Club.

 The latter also sponsors the Hayward Open, a two-day annual event organized at the start of summer.

-Farmstead Creamery and Café – Barn-Housed Bakery
+Enjoy Good Food at Farmstead Creamery and Café

-If all that running around with nature may have left you hungry and not necessarily craving fish.
+Running around with nature may have left you hungry and not necessarily craving fish.